-"My vision is to see you be more playful in the world, enjoying what you do and who you are, and becoming the best you can be -- living a passionate life, filled with love, compassion, and curiosity for the possibilities."
+"My vision is to see you be more playful in the world, enjoying who you are and what you do, living a passionate life, filled with love, compassion, and curiosity for the possibilities."

 Psychotherapy & Counseling for